jiamingluuu/notes/database/DDIA.md

 - *Performance* can be characterized by
   - Throughput: The number of records we can process per second.
   - Response time: The tie between a client sending a request and receiving the response.
     - NOTE: *Latency* characterizes the actual time of handling the request, which is measured at the backend, whereas response time normally counts the time spent for the entire request/response cycle.
 - To cope with load, we can either:
   - *Scaling up*: Developing more powerful machines.
   - *Scaling down*: Distributing the load across multiple smaller machines.
   - There is no one-size-fits -all scalable architecture.
-  - *Stateless service*: Each service is handled independent from the state of local host.
+  - *Stateless service*: Services that do not require server preserve the request information and is independent of the server context.
+    - Often used in Web services and RESTful APIs.
+    - High extensibility and availability.
+  - *Stateful service*: Services that require the server context to handle the request.
+    - Trade-off: easier to fulfill the need of a certain kinds of services (session management and state tracing for instance).
+Because the service context is preserve at the local host, so the continuity and consistency can be easily guaranteed.
+However, stateful services are low in extensibility, availability, and maintainability.
+    - Often used in database services, event stream (Kafka).

 #### Maintainability
 Fixing bugs, keeping its systems operational, investigating failures...